 Counselor in Training

 Our Counselors in Training (CITs) are an integral part of the Summer Play program.
+They receive a letter at the end of the season detailing their extensive responsibilities and hours which they can use as a reference for future employment as well as for their college applications.
 Mature teens, ages 13 and older, may apply for one of a dozen or so CIT positions.
 CITs volunteer their time for the full duration of the program arriving early each day to prepare for the campers’ arrival and staying to tidy up campus.
 They form strong bonds with the children and act as a liaison to the adult group leaders and station masters.
 When a young camper’s nerves prevent him or her from diving into the proposed new activity, it is often the beloved CIT whose eager participation encourages that camper to give it a try.
 As far the children are concerned, the CITs are much ‘cooler’ then the adults at camp!
-To apply, contact Directors Giti Koenig and Jenny Armocida at firstname.lastname@example.org or call (845) 627-0234.

-We may offer daily childcare from 9am – 9:30am.
-However, this option will only be viable with enough participants, so please inquire if you are interested at email@example.com or call (845) 627-0234.
+We always like to be able to offer parents early drop-off from 9am – 9:30am, however, this option will only be viable with enough participants, so please inquire if you are interested at firstname.lastname@example.org or call Director Giti Koenig at (845) 627-0234.

 Registration Process and Deadlines